+568 The Agency understands from industry representatives that a draft standard has been developed for consideration by the relevant ANSI committee.

-customer.
-The purpose of requiring this information is to ensure consumer protections.
-Installing a photovoltaic system is a significant financial commitment on behalf of that system's host (and potential owner) and a system that has been sold (or leased) to a customer using incorrect, inaccurate, or deceptive information could put the financial security of Illinois residents or businesses at risk and poison the ongoing viability of the solar market in Illinois.
-In addition, a project that successfully applies to this program stands to receive a financial benefit from the program in the form of a REC delivery contract and by extension from the ratepayers who fund it.
-Requiring clear and consistent information on the relationship between the end customer, the installer/developer, and the Approved Vendor is critical to ensuring that the fiscal risks and controls of this program are properly and prudently managed.
+form of a REC delivery contract and by extension from the ratepayers who fund it.
+Requiring clear and consistent information on the relationship between the end customer, the installer/developer, and the Approved Vendor is critical to ensuring that the fiscal risks and controls of this Program are properly and prudently managed.

-These requirements are program terms and conditions for participation in a state-administered incentive program that provides the opportunity for additional project revenue through REC delivery contracts.
+These requirements are Program terms and conditions for participation in a state-administered incentive program that provides the opportunity for additional project revenue through REC delivery contracts.
 In developing these requirements, the Agency recognizes that it is not a regulatory agency and does not have jurisdiction over all distributed generation installations or community solar projects across the state.
-It can, however, create common sense provisions to ensure that entities developing projects seeking to participate in this program are held to high standards for consumer protection.
-Ultimately, the Adjustable Block Program is a ratepayer funded program intended to benefit the state's residents through enhanced ability to participate in the clean energy economy, and in the Agency's view, it is essential to ensure that this program produces not only project development, but also a transparent, positive experience for system hosts and subscribers.
+It can, however, create common sense provisions to ensure that entities developing projects seeking to participate in this program are held to high standards for consumer protection, and enforce those provisions through suspending non-compliant entities from further participation in this state-administered incentive Program.
+Ultimately, the Adjustable Block Program is a ratepayer funded program intended to benefit the state's residents through enhanced ability to participate in the clean energy economy, and in the Agency's view, it is essential to ensure that this Program produces not only project development, but also a transparent, positive experience for system hosts and subscribers.